holoviz/colorcet/doc/developer_guide.md

 ## Linting

-colorcet uses [`pre-commit`](https://pre-commit.com/) to lint and format the source code. `pre-commit` is installed automatically when running `pixi run install-dev`; it can also be installed with `pixi run lint-install`.
+Colorcet uses [`pre-commit`](https://pre-commit.com/) to lint and format the source code. `pre-commit` is installed automatically when running `pixi run setup-dev`; it can also be installed with `pixi run lint-install`.
 `pre-commit` runs all the linters when a commit is made locally.
 Linting can be forced to run for all the files with:

 ```bash